 Truth be told, you can visit Trinidad anytime of the year and have a perfectly nice experience.
 But as a certified Carnival junky I have to tell you that anyone who loves music, can party nonstop, and enjoys carefree abandon, Trinidad for Carnival is THE island to be.
 The annual festival is marked by a two day parade for masqueraders decked out in gorgeous costumes, as well as a marathon series of fetes or parties that begin as early as Boxing Day and end the weekend after the big parade.
 Trust me, Carnival is not for the faint of heart (or the light of wallet) but if you have the stamina and the funds to experience it, book a last minute flight, find yourself a costume in fineahband.com and see what all the fuss it about.

-Special time to visit: The Carnival parade takes place on March 4 and 5.
+Special time to visit: The Carnival parade takes place on the Monday and Tuesday before Ash Wednesday.

 While Trinidad’s Carnival will always top my list, Barbados’ annual Crop Over festival is another highly-rated Carnival in the Caribbean.
 Massive parties with ample vibes span a series of days.
 Scores of regional soca artistes move from one fete to the next, hyping up the crowds filled with thousands of revellers who descend upon the island from within the region and beyond.
 And, if you happen to be a fan of super-star Rihanna, chances are you’ll catch a glimpse of her as this daughter of the soil never missed a Crop Over parade!